 - Departmental approval needed

 This course is restricted to students enrolled in the Smart Grid Systems and Technologies – Masters Program.
 Registration approval is automatically granted upon acceptance into the program.
 Note: BCIT reserves the right to cancel courses.
-In the event of a part-time studies course cancellation, you will be notified at least two business days prior to the course start.
+In the event of a course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.

 Upon successful completion of this course, the student will be able to: